Trump lashes Biden, defies pandemic on White House stage

 Trying to run as an insurgent as well as incumbent, Trump rarely includes calls for unity, even in a time of national uncertainty.
 Presenting himself as the last barrier protecting an American way of life under siege from radical forces, Trump has repeatedly, if not always effectively, tried to portray Biden — who is considered a moderate Democrat — as a tool of extreme leftists.

-He mocked his opponent's record and famous empathy, suggesting that “laid off workers in Michigan, Ohio, New Hampshire, Pennsylvania" don't “want Joe Biden’s hollow words of empathy, they wanted their jobs back."
+He mockedd his opponent's record and famous empathy, suggesting that “laid off workers in Michigan, Ohio, New Hampshire, Pennsylvania" don't “want Joe Biden’s hollow words of empathy, they wanted their jobs back."

 In a week of racial tumult, Republicans have claimed that the violence that has erupted in Kenosha, Wisconsin, and some other American cities is to be blamed on Democratic governors and mayors and would only grow worse under a Biden administration.
 That drew a stern rebuke from Biden.